parhammhd/my-website/README.md

 ## Deployment

 The site is deployed to my VPS using a Github Actions Workflow.
-The public folder is served by Apache.
+The public folder is served by Caddy.

 ## Contributing